GAMMA-UMD/pygsound/README.md

 Dependencies
 --------

-You may need several 3rd-party libraries.
-Known ones are `vorbis` and `fftw3` and can be installed by running the following code on Linux:
+You need `fftw3` library which can be installed by running the following code on Linux:
 ```
 sudo apt-get update
 sudo apt-get -y install libfftw3-dev
-sudo apt-get -y install libvorbis-dev
 ```

 Building